sonneveld/ags-history-extract/README.md

 ## Use

+Note: If you're running under OSX, you may need to run under a case-sensitive file system to properly track filename case changes between DOS and Windows.

  * Place zip files into data/
  * Edit order.txt to determine order to load zip files.
  * Run ./process.py